Legal Advice for Compensation Insurance Claims & TPD Payouts

 All our workplace legal services are 100% No Win, No Fee.
 Pay nothing until we win your case, and nothing if you lose.
 Call Us – 1800 700 125.

 Safe Work Australia defines bullying as unreasonable and repeated behaviour directed at individuals or groups that threatens their safety and health.
-Section 789FD of the Fair Work ACT 2009 outlines a similar definition: an individual (or group of workers) posing a danger to another employee (or group of workers) behaving in an unreasonable and repeated manner that creates a risk to work health and safety.
+Section 789FD of the Fair Work ACT 2009 outlines a similar definition: an individual (or group of workers) posing a danger to another employee (or group of workers) behaving unreasonably and repeatedly, creating a risk to work health and safety.
+This type of legal matter is covered by employment law.

 How do I get stress leave? >